offalynne/Input/docs/10.0/Platform-Quirks.md

 - Gamepad vibration is only available for Windows XInput gamepads.
 Enabling vibration for additional gamepads requires the [Steamworks extension](Steamworks).

-- [Game Controller mapping](Controller-Mapping) faces some limitations imposed by the implementation of SDL2's gamepad mapping on older versions of GameMaker.
-Specifically, the runtime is using an old version of the identifying string used to differentiate gamepads, resulting in the feature being marginally limited on the platform.

 - On OS versions below Windows 10, some Bluetooth gamepads fail to operate correctly.
 This is a system-level problem beyond our capability to address.

 - Xbox Game Bar is known to be problematic for Xbox gamepad use with many games including the Game Maker Studio runtime causing application freezing and slowdown.
 [Disabling Xbox Game Bar](https://www.epicgames.com/help/en-US/rocket-league-c5719357623323/troubleshooting-c7261971242139/how-do-i-turn-off-game-mode-xbox-game-bar-and-captures-on-my-pc-to-improve-rocket-league-s-performance-a5720078869147) may resolve the issue.